Silergo/Home-Assistant-Lametric-Weather/README.md

   2. **HA token**

-To get your token, go to the profile in Home Assistant server, scroll to the very bottom and click on "Create Token":
+To get your token, go to the profile in Home Assistant server, choose "Security" tab, scroll to the very bottom and click on "Create Token":

 ![65](https://github.com/user-attachments/assets/8c1da887-892b-48cc-8bf0-8d042ba52592)
 Copy and paste it to the appropriate line in the Lametric app.